MoriTanosuke/blog/_posts/2012-01-30-building-a-simple-blog-with-nodejs-and-express.markdown

 an error handler that will display a *very helpful* error message when the user enters a non-existant URL.

-Remember, if you want to check out my code, clone me from github and run the blog on your own machine:
+Remember, if you want to check out my code, [clone me from github][10] and run the blog on your own machine:

     git clone git@github.com:MoriTanosuke/blode.git